nicatoris/ParticlesPlus/README.md

 ## New Particles

-There are currently 5 new particles:
+There are currently 6 new particles:
 - Glitz Particles
 - Spirit Particles
 - Raindrop Particles
 - Snowflake Particles
 - Dizzy Particles
+- Void Particles

 More will be added in the future!